nikito-error/nikito-error/README.md

 <h1 align="center">Hi 👋, I'm Nikolay Nikolaev</h1>
 <h3 align="center">A passionate back-end developer from Bulgaria</h3>

 - 🔭 About me: </br>**Currently, I have completed my bachelor's degree at Technical University in Varna.
 The specialty I practiced was Software and Internet Technologies.
 I spent 4 years learning different technologies and languages.
 Despite all the knowledge, I continue to constantly learn new and new things.
-One person should always learn and develop through all of his life.
-More details are in my CV.**
+One person should always learn and develop through all of his life.</br> More details are in my CV.**

 - 🌱 I’m currently learning **Spring boot, Competitive programming tasks.**